HenriquedoVal/sspwsh/README.md

-PowerShell module client for [new ShellServer](https://github.com/HenriquedoVal/new_shellserver).
+PowerShell module client for the [new ShellServer](https://github.com/HenriquedoVal/new_shellserver).